LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     * Record these in a safe place so you can find them when you need them
     * A digital copy is best because you will be copying and pasting in different locations

 This list indicates what you need to record (save digitally so you can copy and paste).
 Notice that some information is created in one place and used in another.
-The items in all capital letters will be added to the Repository Secrets for your LoopWorkspace fork.
-So they are listed twice in the list below.
+The items in all capital letters will be added to the Secrets for your LoopWorkspace fork, so they are listed twice in the list below.

 !!! tip "A Note about Capitalization and Spaces"
     In places you will be told to give something a name like: FastLane API Key or FastLane Access Token.
 Please use these names.